London uprising

-Events

-In the spring of 1326, Isabella arranged a future marriage between her son Edward and Philippa, the daughter of William I, Count of Hainaut.
-Isabella claimed part of Philippa's dowry in advance so that she could finance her planned invasion of England.
-Her aim was to remove her husband from his throne and to replace him with their son.
+Background

-In September, Isabella with her supporters, who included her lover Roger Mortimer, landed by the River Orwell in Suffolk.
+In September, Isabella with her supporters, who included Roger Mortimer, landed by the River Orwell in Suffolk.
 She had no difficulty in raising an army from those opposed to the king, and they advanced on London.
 As Isabella neared London, she evaded a force under the Earl of Winchester sent by Edward to intercept her.
 Isabella's army of some 1,500 men had fought its way deep into England already, King Edward remaining in London throughout.

 Isabella moved yet closer to the capital, with Edward and his most loyal forces holding the Tower of London.
 However, London was against him, and fearing a heavy defeat the king decided to leave the city and head west with his supporters, including the Earl of Winchester and the other Despensers.
 The small royal army retreated speedily to Gloucester, leaving the way clear for Isabella and Mortimer to take London without a fight.
 Isabella had almost completed her campaign.

-Edward II was captured shortly afterwards, deposed in parliament, imprisoned, and later died—probably murdered—in Berkeley Castle.
+Outbreak

+The direct inciting incident for the London populace was a series of letters sent by the Queen and her son, Prince Edward, to the Mayor and the community.
+These letters requested the city’s aid in their cause, "whence it came to pass that, with certain [men] of the city speaking against it, the whole people of the city rose up unanimously with the greatest impetus, promising that they wished to defend the cause of the queen even unto death, and to destroy the traitors and enemies of the kingdom", according to the annals of St. Paul's Cathedral.

+The king and Hugh Despenser were aware of contact between the city's leading churchmen and merchants.
+The king sought the assurances of the people of London but received only a half-hearted response.
+As the army Edward had summoned to his defence had not materialised, he and Despenser arranged to flee the Tower and the city to avoid being cut off.
+Despenser's heavily pregnant wife, Eleanor de Clare, was made constable of the Tower until she was forced to surrender it to citizens days later.